Finistry

 Step-by-step guide to reclaiming overpaid CIS tax through Self Assessment.
-How sole traders and limited companies get CIS refunds from HMRC.
+How to get your CIS refund from HMRC, avoid common mistakes, and key deadlines.

 Key Actions